Upon official drop or withdrawal from class(es), the College will refund tuition and fees according to the following schedule:

 Summer Term Refund Rate

-Business day for summer terms is defined as Monday through Thursday.
+Business day is defined as Monday through Friday.

 Requests for an exception to the refund policy for unforeseen medical reasons will only be considered before the end of the 4th week of classes in a Fall or Spring term and before the end of the 1st week in condensed-term or summer term after the student has completed the drop or withdrawal process from a course(es).